bbohling/dotfiles/readme.md

 # Brandon's Dotfiles

-You know the drill...[dotfiles rock](https://dotfiles.github.io/). :tada: Much inspiration came from [Mathias Bynens's dotfiles](https://github.com/mathiasbynens/dotfiles).
-I am sure this will evolve over time, but I just successfully set up a new MacBook Pro on June 15, 2017.
+You know the drill...[dotfiles rock](https://dotfiles.github.io/). :tada: Much inspiration came from [Mathias Bynens's dotfiles](https://github.com/mathiasbynens/dotfiles) and [Dries Vints's dotfiles](https://github.com/driesvints/dotfiles).
+I am sure this will evolve over time, but I just successfully set up a new MacBook Pro on June 15, 2017, using this configuration.

 ## A Fresh macOS Setup